JoBrad/http-json-errors/README.md

 1.2.2 | Fixed name in readme
 1.2.3 | Added body and isHttpError properties to HttpError class; Security update for mocha; Updated Readme with new content and more examples
 1.2.4 | Changed statusCode to primary status property to be in line with NodeJS; status is now just a read-only property; Updated tests to reflect change
+1.2.5 | A string passed to a custom class will be set as the body error_text value.
+Updated examples to reflect the change.
+Updated dev dependency versions.